fewprojects/localhost/README.md

 ### Creating new theme.

+If you didn't like any of pre-built themes, you can create a new theme with different color palette and typography.

+You can do that in less than 2 minutes, let's see how!

-There are only 7 variables you have to edit to create a new theme for your project.
+Follow these steps to create a new theme for your project

-Here are those 7 variables :

-For Buttons, Inputs &amp; Hyperlinks

-- --primary-color
-- --accent-color

-For Headings and Body text

-- --heading-color
-- --body-text-color

-For Background and Containers

-- --background-color
-- --container-color

-For Font family

-- --font-family
+- Create a new css file **YourTheme.css** (You can name it anything)

-Copy this following code into a new css file 'YourTheme.css'.
+- Copy this following code into your new css file

 ```css
 /* Import your favourite font family */